 - Check out your e-mail address: if it’s a funny or "cutesy" one it, might give the wrong impression.
 Trust me, we’ll notice if we’re getting a CV from

 Formatting: Keep it simple, keep it clear and keep it keep it concise

 Language: Spelling and grammar are often overlooked on CVs so take your time and get someone else to read it for you.
 Avoid using abbreviations and always use the same tense

 Personal details: List your full address, contact numbers and email address

 Profile: This is your chance to grab our attention.
 A strong statement will make us want to keep on reading and could set you aside from other applicants.
 Use positive language and make sure you use this space to really sell yourself

-Skills and Achievements: tailor these to meet the role requirements of the role you are applying for (always be honest) and provide some brief context
+Skills and Achievements: Tailor these to meet the requirements of the role you are applying for (always be honest) and provide some brief context

-Employment History: List in date order with your must recent/ current role first as your most recent role is the one most likely to be looked at in more detail.
-If you have progressed within a business summarise older roles and always place emphasis on key achievements rather than responsibilities.
-And remember if there are gaps – explain why
+Employment History: List in date order with your most recent/ current role first, this is the one most likely to be looked at in more detail.
+If you have progressed within a business, summarise older roles and always place emphasis on key achievements rather than responsibilities.
+And remember, if there are gaps – explain why

-Educational/ Professional Qualifications and Training: Include an overview of your educational and professional qualifications, do not worry about going into too much detail, however list qualifications gained and grades achieved.
+Educational/ Professional Qualifications and Training: Include an overview of your educational and professional qualifications, don't worry about going into too much detail, however list qualifications gained and grades achieved